Project In Humanity

 What if a large group of unwitting geoengineers have been implementing a global project that alters the climate and modifies the weather in a misguided and misinformed attempt to advance civilization?

-NOTE: Please take the time to read this article in its entirety in order to comprehend the true dangers inherent in scientific operations such as this.
+Please take the time to read this article in its entirety in order to comprehend the true dangers inherent in a scientific operation (Sci-Op) such as this.
 After you have read the complete article, please share it far and wide:

 ProjectInHumanity.com